gabrieleiannetti/tech_notes/zsh.md

 ### Additional Font Installation and Configuration

-If just installing Powerline Fonts does not work, install the following packages as well:
+If just installing Powerline Fonts does not work e.g. broken rendering in Debian Buster (Soft Release), install the following packages as well and **Inconsolata Medium** font type in Terminal settings:

 * powerline
 * fonts-inconsolata

-> Specify **Inconsolata Medium** font type in Terminal settings.
+> Rewrite this section as required steps...

 ## Config